 This article discusses eczema, its causes and symptoms, and how long the condition may last.
-It also looks at some home care measures and treatments that may help ease the symptoms of eczema.
+It also looks at some home care measures and treatments that can help ease the symptoms of eczema.

 A person’s eczema can present in various stages, including:

-- Mild: This may be the first time a person notices eczema symptoms, which may present as a rash that starts to itch.
+- acute: This may be the first time a person notices eczema symptoms, which can present as a rash that starts to itch.

-- Moderate: This refers to when the condition is between the acute and chronic stages.
+- subacute: This refers to when the condition is between the acute and chronic stages.
 Itching may reduce, but the skin can appear flaky, cracked, or red.

-- Severe: In this stage, the eczema symptoms may last for several months or longer.
-Itching may be intense, while rashes may cover a larger area of the skin.
+- chronic: In this stage, the eczema symptoms may last for several months or longer.
+Itching can be intense, while rashes may cover a larger area of the skin.

 Because people have contact with thousands of possible irritants in their everyday lives, identifying the exact one can be challenging.